 Look at your schedules and make sure that you have everyone working on what is important.
 It’s not sensible to have someone working on a low important task that isn’t holding anything else up on Project A when they could be better placed working on a priority task on Project B. When they have completed their Project B task other people can carry on working but at the moment they are stopping the project from progressing.

 Think about whether projects could slip in order to move more important work forward.
 Then adjust your resources so they are working on the priority tasks first.

 5. The Right Level of Scheduling

-No one works at 100% efficiency.
-Everyone needs a little downtime during the day to get a coffee and a bite to eat at lunch time.
+No one works at 100 percent efficiency.
+Everyone needs a little downtime during the day to get a coffee and a bite to eat at lunchtime.
 People have off days where they come into work feeling under the weather or they have to take a personal call.

 That’s just life.

 It’s worth mentioning because it’s easy to forget when you are scheduling resources across multiple projects.
-When project managers schedule resources to one project you can see the impact of their workload and many experienced PMs know not to schedule anyone at 100%.
-Around 80% is a more realistic amount to aim for.
-However, when you throw more projects into the mix that approach can get lost and suddenly…resources are scheduled at 100%.
+When project managers schedule resources for one project you can see the impact of their workload and many experienced PMs know not to schedule anyone at 100 percent.
+Around 80 percent is a more realistic amount to aim for.
+However, when you throw more projects into the mix that approach can get lost and suddenly…resources are scheduled at 100 percent.
 Don’t do it!